nsdavidson/chef-busboy/README.md

 ### Description
-Busboy provides a way to take certain actions on sets of nodes that match a search result.
+Busboy provides a way to take certain actions on sets of Chef nodes that match a search result.
 Assumes a workstation with Knife already configured as Busboy will use existing knife config.